NotebookLM MCP Structured MCP Server

 Try it

-What are the main findings in the research papers in my notebook?
+What are the main findings in the research papers regarding climate change?

-Compare the legal arguments between the two contracts provided in the documents.
+Summarize the legal arguments presented in the uploaded contract documents.

 Frequently Asked Questions